PhysicalTherapy.com Phone: 866-782-6258

 Chelsea Richardson, PT, DPT, NCS

-Chelsea Richardson is a board-certified neurologic clinical specialist physical therapist who has worked in the field of neurologic physical therapy her entire career.
-She received her doctorate from the University of Southern California (USC) and completed her fellowship studies through the Schmidt Movement Disorders fellowship with Reactive therapy and wellness, and the University of California, Los Angeles (UCLA).
-Throughout her career, she supported individuals and clinicians in the management of individuals with complex movement disorders, has presented nationally and internationally for her work in the area of Functional Neurological Disorders, and was published in Practical Neurology in 2024.
+Chelsea Richardson is a board-certified neurologic clinical specialist physical therapist who has worked and educated in the field of neurologic physical therapy her entire career.
+She received her doctorate from The University of Southern California USC) and completed her fellowship studies through the Schmidt Movement Disorders fellowship with Reactive therapy and wellness, and the University of California, Los Angeles UCLA.
+Throughout her career, she supported individuals and clinicians in the management of individuals with complex movement disorders, and has presented nationally and internationally

 Related Courses